LucasHazardous/python-and-blender-introduction/README.md

 We will be creating a unique square grid of cubes that will be generated based on user's input value.
 I will begin by importing required libraries and creating two new materials.
+The code below will check if a materials with a given names exist.
+If they don't, new materials will be created.

     import bpy
     import random